 Whenever one opens a po file in poedit, lines may get rewrapped without any real change within the file.
 We should consider unifying at how many characters this should happen to avoid senseless commits.

-#5 Updated by u about 1 year ago
+#5 Updated by u over 1 year ago

 https://github.com/translate/translate/commit/5a484fffd26b83aa1bab299583cd17cf8576687a Translate-toolkit, as used by Weblate now supports telling it a width to wrap lines.
 We will need to do that whenever Weblate permits it to wrap to 79 chars in Weblate.